 Event payload schema

-1 2RetryOptions { retryAfter: number // retry trigger after in seconds retryReason: InvocationErrorCode // reason why the error occured retryData: any // additional data to assist retry logic } enum InvocationErrorCode { // There was a rate limit upstream that caused the Application to fail.
+1 2RetryOptions { retryAfter: number // retry trigger after in seconds retryReason: InvocationErrorCode // reason why the error occurred retryData: any // additional data to assist retry logic } enum InvocationErrorCode { // There was a rate limit upstream that caused the Application to fail.
 FUNCTION_UPSTREAM_RATE_LIMITED = "FUNCTION_UPSTREAM_RATE_LIMITED", // Some application level error occurred and a retry is warranted FUNCTION_RETRY_REQUEST = "FUNCTION_RETRY_REQUEST" }

 retryAfter limitation